 Make a good playlist

-Whether it’s your first 5K or your 50th, you’re still getting benefits from the exercise.
+Whether it’s your first 5K or your 50th, going from the couch to running a 5K is an awesome accomplishment for any person, any age.
 So even if your race day doesn’t turn out the way you expected, remember all the calories you burned and the endorphins you’ve produced along the way.
-Don’t forget it’s OK to walk—the real fun is in getting outside and moving.
-No matter how prepared you are for the race, make sure to enjoy the moment.
+Don’t forget it’s OK to walk— as the real fun is in getting outside and moving.
+No matter how long it takes or the place you come in, make sure to enjoy the moment.
 You won’t regret it.